samsmithyeah/ready-steady-cook/README.md

 ## AI mode

-This uses the OpenAI GPT-3 completetion API to generate recipes based on the user's ingredients.
+This uses the OpenAI GPT-3 completion API to generate recipes based on the user's ingredients.

 To get started, run `yarn install` then...